OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-16.md

 ## Matthew 16:16

-Simon Peter answered, “You are the Christ, the Son of the living God.”
+Simon Peter replied, “You are the Messiah, the Son of the living God.”

 ## Matthew 16:17